nanduchinta-1/CS429-InformationRetrieval_Project/README.md

 ### Software Commands

 - `scrapy crawl quotes_spider`: Run the web scraping module
 - `python indexer.py`: Run the indexing module
 - `python app.py`: Run the query processing module and start the Flask server
+- `curl -X POST -H "Content-Type: application/json" -d '{"query": "life"}' http://127.0.0.1:5000/query` : This curl command will send a POST request to your Flask server's /query endpoint with a JSON payload containing the query.
+The server will then process the query using the query_processor function and return the results as JSON.
+- `curl -X POST -H "Content-Type: application/json" -d '{"query":"life", "k":5}' http://127.0.0.1:5000/query` : With this modification, you can send a POST request with a JSON payload containing both query and k parameters to the /query endpoint.
+For example:

 ### Inputs